Vishvak12/HealthcareDB/README.md

 For detailed usage instructions, please refer to the user manual provided with the application.

 ## 5. Database Schema
 The database schema used in the application includes tables for patients, appointments, medical records, billing, inventory, and user accounts.
-You can find the database schema in the `schema.sql` file within the project.
+You can find the database schema in the `Healthcare.7z` zip folder within the project.